Jiawei-Xing/TransformerLM/README.md

 # CS336 Spring 2025 Assignment 1: Basics

+## Introduction

+This is a work sample adapted from Stanford CS336.
+Codes in `cs336_basics` were created by myself from scratch.
+This work sample is a simple transformer language model.

 For a full description of the assignment, see the assignment handout at [cs336_spring2025_assignment1_basics.pdf](./cs336_spring2025_assignment1_basics.pdf)